immersve/immersve-docs/docs/guides/issue-a-virtual-card.md

 ## Lock Funds

-In order to ensure that funds are sufficiently locked within the [smart contract](/contracts/payment-protocol) such that Immersve are in a position to approve an authorization request received via the card scheme network you will need to have firstly locked sufficient digital assets within the smart contract via digital asset transfer and smart contract invocations as instructed by the [get prerequisite transactions](/api-reference/get-prerequisites) operation.
+In order to ensure that funds are sufficiently locked within the [smart contract](/contracts/payment-protocol) such that Immersve are in a position to approve an authorization request received via the card scheme network you will need to have firstly locked sufficient digital assets within the smart contract via digital asset transfer and smart contract invocations as instructed by the [get spending prerequisites](/api-reference/get-spending-prerequisites) operation.
 The necessary blockchain transactions are contained within the `requiredTransactions` collection returned.

-If the user has not transacted using the solution before then the the [get prerequisite transactions](/api-reference/get-prerequisites) response will typically call for and ERC20 `approve` in favour of the smart contract followed by a `depositAndLock` invocation of the smart contract.
+If the user has not transacted using the solution before then the the [get spending prerequisites](/api-reference/get-spending-prerequisites) response will typically call for and ERC20 `approve` in favour of the smart contract followed by a `depositAndLock` invocation of the smart contract.

 If multiple transactions are present then they should be carried out in the order in which they are presented.